jjatria/perl-opentelemetry/README.md

 ```

 Then, use the OpenTelemetry interfaces to produces traces and other telemetry
 data.
-Following is a basic example:
+Following is a basic example (although bare in mind this interface is
+still being drafted, so some details might change):

 ``` perl
 use OpenTelemetry;